Published on December 8th, 2015 | by Ruben0

 A really dark amber, caramelly colour.

 Nose: elegant, fragrant and rather creamy, with sweet toffee, dried apricot and lots of almonds.
 Round and honeyed.
 There are nice overtones of the original Fino, with old flor and a refreshing lemony note.
-Hints of Gianduja and varnished oak, and the lightest whiff of smoke.
+Hints of Gianduja, cinnamon and varnished oak, and the lightest whiff of smoke.

 Mouth: a fairly high acidity at first (lemons, oranges), slowly becoming rounder with marzipan notes, lots of nutty notes (almonds, hazelnuts, cashew) and a warm oaky glow.
 Light briney touches.
 Cloves.
 Fades on light pepper and earthy / umami qualities.
-Maybe not the most forthcoming and complex wine on the palate but very pleasant.
+Maybe not the most forthcoming wine on the palate but very pleasant and rather complex.
 Medium finish, making you grab something to eat.

 Availability: quite good although it seems impossible to find in Belgium.
 I bought mine in Holland for € 22.